ZhaolinWei-Clark/ZhaolinWei-Clark.github.io/index.md

     <a href="https://cel.mech.ubc.ca/">Control Engineering Laboratory (CEL)</a>.
 Prior to UBC,
     I have worked on soft robots, sensors and actuators with
     <a href="https://scholar.google.com/citations?user=AYU2uIoAAAAJ&hl=en">Prof. Junwen Zhong at Centre for Artificial Intelligence and Robotics</a> .
-    Recently, I was honored to be selected as <strong>Undergraduate Scholars</strong>.
   </p>

   <p>If you are interested in any aspect of me, I am always open to discussions and collaborations.